CouncilofLorien/counciloflorien.github.io/docs/rulesbook/5-characters.md

 your Wizard is at the site at which the character arrives (i.e., a Haven or  the character's home site).

-[^fail] A character is eliminated if they fail a [corruption check](/rulesbook/corruption) roll by two or more.
+[^fail]: A character is eliminated if they fail a [corruption check](/rulesbook/corruption) roll by two or more.
 A character is discarded is the corruption check fails by tieing or by 1.

-[^splittingatanon-haven] Companies can also split at a non-haven see: [crf organization phase or something]()
+[^splittingatanon-haven]: Companies can also split at a non-haven see: [crf organization phase or something]()